 The Committee will then make final funding decisions and present their recommendations for final approval by The Women’s Fund Advisory Board and by the Essex County Community Foundation Board of Trustees.

-Grant Awards will be announced by May 17, 2024.
+Grant Awards will be announced on May 16, 2025.

 Reporting Requirements